grate-driver/grate/Shader-Linking.md

 |     lowp vec4 | a6b7   | 00810000        | 0 | 0 | 4 | 4 |
 |  mediump vec4 | cdfe   | 00408102        | 2 | 2 | 2 | 2 |

-Those 0, 1, 2, 3-values are the bits from n * 7 to n * 7 + 2 in the var instruction.
+Those 0, 1, 2, 3-values are the bits from n * 7 to n * 7 + 2 in the VAR instruction.

 In addition to this, something is going on at offset 0xe20 and upwards: